 As well as HACC, the Commonwealth Home Support Program (CHSP) also provides respite and carer services, day therapy and assistance with housing for older people living in insecure accommodation or at risk of homelessness.

-For more information on how to access these services, call My Aged Care on 1800 200 422.
+For more information on how to access these services, visit the My Aged Care website or call 1800 200 422.

 Home Care Packages